uliska/lilyponds-scheme/scheme/docs/data-types/README.md

 #### Predicates

-Of course it's no good idea to simply throw values at a procedure and wait for errors to occur or not.
+Of course it's not a good idea to simply throw values at a procedure and wait for errors to occur or not.
 In Scheme it is therefore very common to check the type of a value before using it.
 As a response the program will either reject the value or  select suitable code to be executed.
 This will be discussed in a later